 In a false arrest lawsuit, the victim may also demand monetary damages.
 The goal of seeking monetary damages, in this case, is to compensate the victim for the false arrest.
 It is difficult to recover monetary damages for a false arrest.
 This is because the person arresting you probably had qualified immunity.

 Fight against false arrest

-Anyone who is facing arrest should contact an attorney immediately.
+Anyone who is facing arrest in Denver should contact an experienced Colorado criminal lawyer immediately.
 If you believe you are being falsely arrested, an attorney like Jeff Weeden will be able to help you fight it.
 If someone arrested you when you did nothing wrong, you deserve to fight back against them.
 Hold them accountable for their actions.
 A compassionate, aggressive Denver attorney like Jeff Weeden will help you explore your options.
 Contact us today for a free, personalized consultation.